 Our psychologists on staff see clients post-surgery for several reasons.
 Many clients proactively come to see our weight loss surgery psychologists right after surgery to help them through the transition and to make sure they stay on track with lifestyle changes that will keep them healthy and on track with weight loss.

 Some clients come to us post-surgery because they notice difficulty in their relationships and body image concerns.
-It’s difficult to navigate the comments you receive around your weight loss and sometimes hard to get used to the changes occurring in your body.
+It’s difficult to navigate the comments you receive around your weight loss and it’s sometimes hard to get used to the changes occurring in your body.

 Sometimes clients come to us post-surgery because they find themselves feeling more depressed and anxious because their usual coping mechanism of food isn’t available to them anymore.
 Or, sometimes they feel overwhelmed, stressed, and anxious about managing the lifestyle changes they have to make.

 Lastly, some clients come to us because they have regained weight post-surgery.
-There is absolutely no judgement here with our psychologists.
+There is absolutely no judgment here with our psychologists.
 We are supportive, compassionate, and caring.
 We will help you through any and all difficulties!

 Cognitive Behavioral Therapy & Acceptance and Commitment Therapy with our Psychologists